krud-soft/words/docs/Words/11-interface.md

 ## `uses`

 A `uses` block activates adapters or providers that supply the interface component's internal data.
+An interface does not perform I/O directly; if it needs external data, it must activate an adapter.
 Each adapter call declares an `onLoad` argument whose body fires when the adapter resolves.
 The parameter name is inferred from the adapter method's return type signature, and the body assigns it directly into `state`:

 ```wds
 onLoad is (